 The Pet Magasin Grooming Scissors Kit is a great choice for many dogs.

-If these clippers remind you of your infant nail clippers, with their rounded tips and colorful handles, you already understand why these clippers have a solid 5-star rating across the board.
+Do these clippers remind you of your infant nail clippers?
+It might be the way they look!
+With rounded tips and colorful handles, you already understand why these clippers have a solid 5-star rating.

 They also come in a pair – one clipper for nails and the other for grooming fur.